 The full list of ingredients to make this tuna macaroni salad recipe is above.
 Below are notes about some of the ingredients along with ideas for substitutes.

-Pasta - Even though I usually cook with whole wheat pasta, smaller-sized white pasta works best in this salad.
-We like the baby shells or macaroni pasta (elbows) because the little nooks and crannies hold onto the dressing.
+Pasta – I usually cook with whole wheat pasta, but I find in this recipe that smaller-sized white pasta works best in this salad.
+We like the baby shells or elbow macaroni because the little nooks and crannies hold onto the dressing.
 You can also use a larger pasta such as gemelli or fusilli pasta.

 Tuna - I like to use a high-quality solid white albacore to make this salad.
 When choosing tuna, look for a brand that follows responsible fishing practices and check the ingredient label for additives.